Introduction to secondary education

 Those with an interest and background in history often choose to specialize in the subject as teachers.
 At the secondary level, history teachers need a global scope and may teach advanced placement (AP) courses like comparative government and politics, macroeconomics, and United States Government.
 Coursework for this endorsement includes topics like European history, geography, economics, global studies, and non-western history.

 Teachers who specialize in mathematics teach courses like geometry, statistics, algebra, trigonometry, and calculus at both the standard and AP level.
-To earn endorsement for this subject area, teachers are required to demonstrate an ability to communicate mathematical ideas, explain problem-solving approaches, examine relationships within mathematics, and connect the subject to other disciplines.
+To earn an endorsement for this subject area, teachers are required to demonstrate an ability to communicate mathematical ideas, explain problem-solving approaches, examine relationships within mathematics, and connect the subject to other disciplines.

 Several accrediting bodies sponsored by the U.S. Department of Education (USDOE) certify education degrees.
 The central bodies are the National Council for Accreditation of Teacher Education (NCATE), the Teacher Education Accreditation Council (TEAC), and the American Association of Colleges for Teacher Education (AACTE).
 Though all are valid accrediting sources, the NCATE is the largest and most influential.